 With respect to biodiversity and planning the intention is to set up a monitoring mechanism to ensure biodiversity net gain is achieved.
-Indicators will be included in the AMR once BNG becomes mandatory and a monitoring system is in place.
+As the Government delayed the implementation of BNG until February and April this year, no planning decisions where BNG would be required were made during the monitoring year.
+Once decisions are made, these will be reported in next year's AMR. .
 This is likely to monitor the number of applications that provide 10% biodiversity net gain on site and the number of applications that achieve this off-site or by other mechanisms.